 Oil painting 36 x 48 inches

-Concealed Borders is my experience as a journalist and a political prisoner in Australia offshore processing center on Nauru Island (2013-2019).
-The painting depict real stories that I witnessed and heard from the prisoner children whom I interviewed on the island for a historical campaign called Kids Off Nauru (November 2019 - Australia) which finished the incarceration of over 150 refugees children and their families who were detained and some had born there.
+Concealed Borders is my experience as a journalist and a political prisoner in Australian offshore processing centre on Nauru Island (2013-2019).
+The painting depicts real stories that I witnesses and heard from the imprisoned children whom I interviewed on the island.
+It was for a campaign called Kids Off Nauru in November 2019, which helped to end the detention of over 150 refugee children and their families, some having been born there.

-At the center of the painting a camera has torn the cold, scary fences of the prison and a little further you see a face within it, which is an abstract profile of Peter Dutton, the emotionless monster, blowing the fire of human misery on his victims.
-There is a man on fire, the target of the monster who symbolizes the 12 victims who died in Australian detention centers during these years, by suicide or killed by the authorities.
+At the centre of the painting a camera has torn the cold scary fences of the prison and a little further you see a face within it, which is an abstract profile of Peter Dutton, the emotionless monster, blowing the fire of human misery on his victims.
+There is a man on fire, the target of the monster who symbolizes the 12 victims who died in Australian detention centres during these years, by suicide or killed by the authorities.

 On the top right there is a little Iraqi girl who I interviewed.
-My conversation with her led me to visit a psychiatrist and take anti-anxiety medication for first time in my life.
-I want to take this opportunity to appreciate Doctors Without Borders (MSF) who provided me and other vulnerable people mental health services on Nauru during that time, a “crime” for which they were unceremoniously kicked out of Nauru by Nauru government, following orders from the Australia government, in order to keep the refugees sick and drive more of them to give up hope.
-They had embarrassed the Australian Government by revealing the extent of the mental health problems caused by their illegal detention of refugees on the island.
+My conversation with her led me to visit a psychiatrist.
+I want to thank Doctors Without Borders (MSF) who provided me, and many other vulnerable people, with mental health services on Nauru during that time.
+This was the “crime” for which they were unceremoniously kicked out of Nauru by the Nauru government, following orders from the Australia government, in order to keep the refugees sick and drive more of them to give up hope.
+MSF had embarrassed the Australian Government by revealing the extent of the mental health problems caused by their illegal detention of refugees on the island.

 “I’m begging my family to go back to Iraq!
 I know it’s too dangerous and we will die, but at least we will have graves!
 I do not want to die, and they keep me in a coffin here like Fariborz!
 He doesn’t have a grave!”

 The child’s concern, instead of going to school or having a playground, was not having a grave!
 This is another reason that all of those children were extremely sick.
-At the same time, Peter Dutton was trying so hard to ignore the doctors who were trying to transfer these children to the Australia mainland.
+At the same time, Immigration Minister Peter Dutton was trying so hard to ignore the doctors who were trying to transfer these children to the Australia mainland.
 He accused the parents of forcing their kids into hunger strikes in order to go to Australia and unfortunately the vast majority of the Australian media and journalists supported the government of Australia.
 He had the political power, the media control and whatever else he needed to keep the cruelty and injustice going on Nauru and Manus.
 They created propaganda lauding the Liberal Party’s success in “stopping the boats” of refugees, who were painted as potential terrorists would be a burden on the state and who would also steal the jobs of ordinary Australians.
 They used this kind of racism and hate to divide the Australians and win election after election, corruptly enriching themselves and their friends immensely in the process!
 This is the real purpose of the Border-Industrial Complex.